 Each new sports season for your child starts with a rush to get everything done.
-There’s new equipment to buy, a sports physical exam to schedule, and a handful of new events to add to your calendar, all while managing your responsibilities at work and home.
+There’s new equipment to buy, a sports physical exam to schedule, and a handful of new events to add to your calendar.
+As if this weren’t enough, you also have to manage responsibilities at work and home.
 Although it’s incredible to watch your children get involved in something they’re passionate about, it can be a little overwhelming, too.
 The good news is, you’re not alone.

 What is a Sports Physical Exam?

-In short, a sports physical exam is the test your child must take in order to prove that they are in good enough health to compete in a sport.
-Unfortunately, getting involved in any sport opens your child up to the possibility of injury.
-But with a sports physical exam, you can make sure that your child is in the best health possible if they are to experience any potential injuries.
+A sports physical exam proves that your child is in good enough health to compete in a sport.
+Unfortunately, getting involved in any sport opens up to the possibility of injury.
+But a sports physical exam helps reduce that risk.
 A good sports physical exam can also give your child the confidence they need to push themselves and reach new goals each season, knowing they are in optimal health.

-Most school districts require each student to have the results of a current sports physical exam on file before the start of the season.
-In most cases, that means the results are no more than a year old and are submitted before the first practice takes place.
+Most school districts require each student to have a current sports physical exam on file before the start of the season.
+In most cases, the results must be less than a year old and submitted before the first practice.
 Check with your school district to make sure you know the exact requirements for your child, but it’s safe to assume that they need a new physical every year.

 At Statcare, we make sure the sports physical exam process is both convenient and comfortable.
-We understand that sports can mean a great deal to young athletes, and the possibility of not passing their physical can be nerve wracking.
+We understand that sports can mean a great deal to young athletes, and the possibility of not passing the physical can be nerve-wracking.
 We make sure to explain each step so they know exactly what to expect and why they shouldn’t be nervous.

 First, we will check your child’s vitals.
 This means their pulse, blood pressure, height, and weight — all the basic measurements.
 Any significant physical changes in your child’s body, especially as they’re growing, can put stress on their internal organs as well as their joints and bones.
 We want to keep an eye on everything to make sure your child is as healthy as possible.